rocker-org/website/images/versioned/rstudio.md

 The non-root default user `rstudio` is set up as RStudio Server user, so please enter the username `rstudio` and a randomly generated password which is displayed in the console to the RStudio login form.
+If your container system runs rootless, you will have to use the `root` user to login instead.
+In this case the privileges of the `root` user in the container are already bounded by your regular user permissions in the host system.

 RStudio will not start if the default command (`/init`) is overridden.
 To use R on the command line, specify the `R` command as follows.